 Immigration, like politics, is local, making it difficult to forge a shared national experience.
 I compare the granting of permanent legal residency in 2019 in three localities: the Bronx, El Paso County (TX), and Boulder County (CO).
 You can see dramatic differences in profiles.

 The Bronx is the most balanced of the three localities, with representation roughly matching national distribution visas in employment, the two family categories and refugees/asylees.
 Its diversity (lottery) participation, 7% of total, is almost twice the national rate of 4%.
 The Bronx represents the traditional image of immigration to America.

 El Paso has much more family related immigration than the other two, and than the national rate (El Paso’s both sum to 75%; national is 69%).
 Interestingly, El Paso’s source of immigrants is not more Hispanic than the other two.

 In all localities, Asia is by far the biggest source (average of 36% vs Hispanic 20%).

 Boulder is markedly weighed more towards employment visas, with 33% vs the national rate of 14%.
 And it has distinctly fewer diversity and refugee/asylee immigrants.
 Boulder’s high employment rate represents where many people want immigration to go.
 Arlington County (VA) and King County (basically Seattle) both have employment rates of 30% or higher vs the national rate of 14%.
 Employment visa patterns may be a good indicator of where the country’s economy is growing the most.

-Data from here.
+Data from here and here.